CHUCK: You first came to came to California in 1954?

 CHUCK: You always sent me out with the man who is for me the archetype of the blue-collar workingman, Clifford Leveritt.
 VERLE: Yes!
 Cliff was with me at James Transfer.
 His helper had one leg, a peg leg, remember?
 We had a contract with UTC too that required we pull a forklift out to the site for second-story work.
 Cliff had a flatbed with a trailer behind it.
 He’d be coming down the hill from UTC, and Cliff would say, “Those damn brakes are going soft again.”
 So, I asked, “How’d you deal with it?”
 He used his helper’s leg to press down on the pedal really hard.

 CHUCK: Wasn’t that Ron?
 He worked in the warehouse.
 Ron Day.
-He had that leg he could detach.
-Cliff is a fucking legend.
+He had a prosthetic leg.
+Cliff was a fucking legend.
 His wife was named Doris.

 VERLE: Yes, a very nice woman.